sigmacomputing/sigmaquickstarts/site/sigmaguides/src/fundamentals_6_administration/fundamentals_6_administration.md

 <img src="assets/horizonalline.png">

 #### Workbook Themes
-Sigma supports creation of workbook themes in the Administration portal.
-Admin can Customize sets of colors, fonts, spacing, and more, then assign your organization.
+Sigma supports creation of workbook themes.
+Admin can customize sets of colors, fonts, spacing, and more.

-For example, we can easily add a new theme, use the "Coffee House" font we added and also set it as the `Organizations Default` so that it is the first choice for all content:
+For example, we can easily add a new theme, use the "Coffee House" font we added, and also set it as the `Organizations Default` so that it is the first choice for all content:

 <img src="assets/fa4.png" width="400"/>